Orbital Stability of Periodic Traveling Waves in the $b$-Camassa-Holm Equation: Some Basic Properties of the b-CH Family

 which, for $b\neq 1$, admits the Hamiltonian formulation

 where here

 is a (state-dependent) skew-adjoint operator on $L^2_{\rm per}(0,T)$ and

-We note that from \eqref{e:bch_m} the functional $E(m)$ is readily seen to be a conserved quantity, commonly referred to as the mass.
+We note that from \eqref{e:bch_m} the functional $E(m)$ is readily seen to be a conserved quantity, often referred to as either the total momentum or the mass of the wave.
 Additionally, it is known that for general $b\neq 0$ the b-CH equation admits two additional conserved quantities given by

 We note that, in general, the above functionals are well-defined and smooth functions on the set